 Squarespace is less transparent regarding platform problems.
 That said, after writing this article, we’ve heard from sites built on platforms other than Squarespace, meaning the problem seems to be squarely in Google’s corner.

-Each time we believe we’ve identified a possible cause, a new case emerges that challenges our assumptions.
-The exact cause may be unclear, but the issue can be fixed.
+Each time we thought we identified a possible cause, a new case challenged our assumptions.
+While the exact cause might be unclear, the issue is fixable.

 Examples of Excluded Sites